cerc-io/stack-orchestrator/stack_orchestrator/data/stacks/monitoring/monitoring-watchers.md

 # Monitoring Watchers

-Instructions to setup and run monitoring stack with pre-configured watcher dashboards
+Instructions to setup and run monitoring stack with configured Watchers dashboard

 ## Create a deployment